candreop/T2K_ECAL_LI/README.md

   PulserMask[k] = (1<<0) + (1<<1) +  (1<<5) = 1 + 2 + 32 = 35.

+## LI system state information in ODB

 The client periodically updates the ODB with the ECAL LI state.

+The LI state information is stored in **/State/ECAL/LI/**

+This table is created automatically by the controler.

 <pre>
     /State/ECAL/LI/